 The judgment by the court includes a decision regarding costs, and it is the winner who will be awarded costs and reasonable lawyers' fees.
 The courts will never award full compensation for lawyers' fees.
 The award of costs will depend on the value of the case and normally amount to 25 to 40 per cent of the actual expenses to lawyers' fees.
 Costs incurred during the trial – such as fees for expert witnesses and court-appointed experts – must normally be borne by the loser, but only to the extent that the court finds that the expert witnesses' work has had direct relation to the court action.

-A case on infringement of a patent will normally take one to two years at the Danish Maritime and Commercial Court.
-If the judgment by the Maritime and Commercial Court is appealed to the Supreme Court, the appeal case takes around one and a half to three years.
+A case on infringement of a patent will normally take one to two years at the Maritime and Commercial Court.
+If the judgment by the Court is appealed to the Supreme Court, the appeal case takes around one-and-a-half to three years.

 It is possible to obtain an interim injunction against patent infringements.
 This requires almost the same preparation as a case on the merits and will be heard by a tribunal of three judges like a case on the merits.
 The procedure is the same as a case on the merits except for the fact that there is no real bar against presentation of new facts and evidence during the proceedings.